romanmarkunas/blog-kafka-artemis-latency/blog/blog-kafka-artemis-latency.md

-Slow consumer scenario to trigger disk writes latencies on node failovers durable vs non-durable
+Slow consumer scenario to trigger disk writes latencies on node failovers durable vs non-durable commit at read and replication at write impact

+5 rides

 Every time I see an ExecutorService with 400 threads, I have that "it's